SESSION LENGTH & PROFESSIONAL FEES: Unless otherwise noted below, all fees listed are per session.

 REFERRAL OF FRIENDS, FAMILY, CO-WORKERS: The greatest compliment a counselor can receive is a referral from current or former clients.
 Please understand that your confidentiality is extremely important.
 Your counselor will never acknowledge you as a client to other clients, or to anyone outside of The Counseling Center without your written consent, or unless mandated by a court of law.

-Court Reports or Letters: I do not write legal letters or court reports on behalf of clients involving divorce, custody, or lawsuits.
+COURT REPORTS OR LETTERS: I do not write legal letters or court reports on behalf of clients involving divorce, custody, or lawsuits.
 I do not write letters pertaining to legal matters to any outside person (i.e. doctor, school, attorney, etc.) or agency regarding your treatment.
-If you are referred for a substance abuse assessment, the summary of that assessment along with recommendations will be sent to the referring agency.
-If a special circumstance arises where a letter is required, it will require your written consent and will be billed to you at $25.00 per page in addition to my hourly fee.
+If you are referred for a substance abuse assessment, the summary of that assessment, along with recommendations, will be sent to the referring agency.
+If a special circumstance arises where a letter is required, it will require your written consent and will be billed to you at $35.00 per page in addition to my hourly fee.
 I reserve the right to refuse to write letters on your behalf (unless court-mandated) if I do not feel this would be in your best interest, if it places us in a dual relationship, or it would compromise our therapeutic relationship.
 If you are involved in a lawsuit, please understand that entering your mental health into a court hearing may not always be in your best interest as it may compromise your confidentiality and your clinical files may be requested.
-I will not be your advocate in a court hearing or speak on your behalf as that is not the nature of the counselor/client relationship.
-I reserve the right to agree to or deny any requests regarding appearance at a court proceeding in which I will testify as a fact witness and not as an advocate.

 ADDITIONAL RIGHTS AND RESPONSIBILITIES: In addition to your right to confidentiality, you have the right to end your counseling at any time, for whatever reason and without any obligation, except for payment of fees for services already provided.
 You have the right to question any aspect of your treatment with your counselor.
 You also have the right to expect that your counselor will maintain professional and ethical boundaries by not entering into other personal, financial, or professional relationships with you.